appreciated/designer-for-flow/README.md

 # License

-This Project is licensed under the GNU Lesser General Public License v3.0
+This Project is licensed under the GNU General Public License v3.0